Stingless Bee FAQ

 • When can I divide my hive or extract honey? + -

 Use the weight of your hive as your guide for readiness to divide.
 The box itself weighs 4.5 kg (if bought from Sugarbag Bees)*.
 You can divide the hive when it reaches 3 kg of contents (which is mainly made up of stored honey and pollen, wax and resin building material and the immature and adult bees).
 So the total weight when it is ready to divide will be 7.5 kg.
 If the hive weighs 9kg or over, it will be close to completely full and you should be able to extract honey too.
-The time it takes for a hive to reach this weight varies and is influenced by your location, the microclimate at the hive, the weather, what forage is available, etc. Generally this is around 12 months from last duplication but check the weight to be sure as time is not always a true indicator of progress - weight will flucatuate during the year depending on the season, rainfall, and what forage is available.
+The time it takes for a hive to reach this weight varies and is influenced by your location, the microclimate at the hive, the weather, what forage is available, etc. Generally this is around 12 months from last duplication but check the weight to be sure as time is not always a true indicator of progress - weight will fluctuate during the year depending on the season, rainfall, and floral resources.

 We do not recommend that you remove honey at the same time as dividing.
 This places excessive stress on the hive.
 Instead wait at least a week and then collect the honey.
 Or you can extract honey and divide the hive at least one week later.
 If the original hive was full you should be able to extract honey from the original honey box (the top box).
 The hive resulting from the division that has the full bottom box will not fill its honey box with honey for some time, about one year under favourable conditions.